 Note: The authorized initiator will take into account the safety of the community and determine to initiate the alert without delay, unless the notification will in the professional judgment of responsible authorities, compromise efforts to assist victims or to contain, respond to, or otherwise mitigate the emergency.

 - Director of Campus Security

 Dean of Students

-The college will disseminate the emergency information using the Regroup communication system which uses text messaging, phone, and email communications.
+The university will disseminate the emergency information using the Regroup communication system which uses text messaging, phone, and email communications.

 People with Disabilities

 In the event that a member of the university community has reason to believe that a student who resides in on-campus housing is missing, he or she shall immediately notify one of the following:

 - Student Life Office – 920-206-2332 (during the regular office hours)

 - On-Call Supervisor – 920-285-9316 (after hours)

 - Campus Security – 920-206-2370